 Brinks and Deep Sentinel are two very different home security providers.
 Both provide home security systems with professional monitoring, but that’s where the similarities end.
 Brinks is a full-service company offering complete security packages including entry detection, monitoring, cameras and home automation, whereas Deep Sentinel specializes in a unique professional monitoring service with guards who monitor your security cameras.
 If you’re considering these two companies in your search for home security, we’ll cover some of the major differences between the two, so you can make your choice.

-Like ADT, Brinks has earned a reputation for its commitment to customer service, quality monitoring and top-notch equipment.
-However, the company focuses primarily on human threats, not environmental threats.
+Like ADT, Brinks has earned top ratings for customer service, monitoring and top-notch equipment.
+But for now Brinks is focused on preventing intrusions, not environmental monitoring.

 ★ Recommended Plan

 - 2-year equipment warranty

 - Touchscreen control panel not available in all packages

 Deep Sentinel brings home security to a new level by combining cameras, artificial intelligence (AI) and human guards to help prevent crime before it starts.
 It works differently than typical home security systems, so it bears some explanation.
 Once your Deep Sentinel cameras are installed, the footage streams to a remote monitoring center where live guards are standing by.
 When these cameras detect movement, Deep Sentinel’s proprietary AI separates harmless activity from potential threats.
 The camera starts recording and a Deep Sentinel guard snaps into action.
 Currently, you can purchase only one camera kit with Deep Sentinel, the 3-Cam Kit, for $499.
 Monitoring costs $49/mo.

 - Cameras only monitor your home's exterior

 - No option for a full-home security system with environmental monitoring